near/threshold-signatures/docs/threshold_policies.md

 ## Persistence Requirement

 All keys, shares, or transcripts that leave the protocol must embed `(N, f, t)` so future API calls can enforce invariants even if the caller did not store them.
+Treat this as a `ThresholdMeta` record that every subprotocol must serialize and verify.

+Keep `f` explicit even when `t = f + 1`.
+The current schemes tie `t` to `f`, but future `SchemeRules` may relax that relation; persisting both prevents silent downgrades if a protocol later allows `t != f + 1`.

 ---